ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 bedtime = datetime(2023, 3, 25, 22, tzinfo=paris)
 wake_up = datetime(2023, 3, 26, 7, tzinfo=paris)

-# it says 9 hours, but it's actually 8!
+# It says 9 hours, but it's actually 8!
+# (because we skipped directly from 2am to 3am due to DST)
 sleep = wake_up - bedtime
 ```